lindakatcodes/lindakatdev/content/blog/nuxt-rss-feed.md

 Conveniently, this piece can also go in your `nuxt.config.js` file!
 I used this hook to access the `document.text` property, and simply created a new field on my posts called `bodyPlainText`, that I can then access anywhere I can access my posts.

+**Update** - I modified this last part - I'm now pulling in the `markdown-it` package in this hook, and passing the `document.text` into the markdown parser, then passing that result into a new field (which I renamed to `bodyText`).
+You'll see this in the code below.

 ----

 ## Third - Putting it All Together